 Sleep is the only time the body can fully rest and recharge.
 During deep stages of sleep, the heart rate slows, blood pressure drops, and breathing stabilizes, allowing the heart to recover from strain during waking hours.
 Without enough undisrupted sleep, the heart doesn’t have the opportunity to recover.
 Chronic sleep deprivation increases risk factors like high blood pressure, high cholesterol, obesity, diabetes, and stroke.

 If you find yourself struggling to get enough sleep, try to develop a sleep routine to signal to your body it’s time to shut down:

 - Set aside worry time before you go to bed

 - Create a routine like listening to soft music or taking a bath before bed

 - Only get into bed when you’re ready to sleep

 5. Address stress

 A new study followed participants for over 18 years and found that both men and women who went through two or more divorces had a rise in heart attack risk that was similar to a smoker or diabetic.
-Another study found that stress related to things like work, and more enjoyable events like spending time with family, both lead to increased risk of heart attacks.
+Another study found that stress related to work and more enjoyable events like spending time with family leads to an increased risk of heart attacks.

 You are not alone

 While heart disease can be a scary condition to manage, you are not alone in your illness.
-Read our interview with PLM member Alan, who shared his experience about living with congestive heart failure (CHF) after suffering from a heart attack.
-He tells about his heart attack symptoms, his road to recovery and what he wish knew about heart health before his heart attack.
+Read our interview with PLM member Alan, who shared his experience living with congestive heart failure (CHF) after a heart attack.
+He tells about his heart attack symptoms, his road to recovery, and what he wish knew about heart health before his heart attack.
 Join the conversation with Alan and thousands of others who suffer from heart disease at PatientsLikeMe.com!